 \subsection{Simultaneous Dynamic Empirical Welfare Maximization}

-The second approach is a sample analogue of the whole welfare maximization problem (\ref{eq:welfare maximization}).
-We call the proposed method Simultaneous DEWM method as it simultaneously estimates the optimal treatment rules across all stages.
-Let $\underline{g}_{t} \equiv (g_1,\ldots,g_{t}) \in \MG_{1}\times \cdots \times \MG_{t}$ be the vector of treatment rules up to stage $t$.
-The Simultaneous DEWM method estimates the optimal DTR though the maximization of the sample analogue of (\ref{eq:original welfare}):
+The second approach is a sample analogue of the entire welfare maximization problem (\ref{eq:welfare maximization}).
+We refer to the proposed method as the simultaneous DEWM method, as it simultaneously estimates the optimal treatment rules across all stages.
+The method estimates the optimal DTR through the maximization of the sample analogue of (\ref{eq:original welfare}):